 - Don't ignore it.
 Debt won't go away on its own, you can make positive steps to clear it - You should do a thorough analysis of your day-to-day spending to help you identify where your money is going.
 Our budget planner should help you do this - Look at making some cutbacks.
 Could you consider bringing a packed lunch to work instead of buying a sandwich or eating out?
 What about staying in every second weekend?
-You don't have to cut out all your luxuries, but you will be surprised at how quickly the pennies can add up - If you are struggling with your mortgage or any other borrowings talk to us early - the sooner you talk to us, the sooner we can help.
+You don't have to cut out all your luxuries, but you will be surprised at how quickly the pennies can add up - If you are struggling with your mortgage or any other borrowings talk to us early the sooner you talk to us, the sooner we can help.
 We'll work with you to try and find the best solution, whatever that may be.
+For any mortgage related issues please call 0345 300 8000.